keshlab/Stats-Scripts/README.md

 - outputs F stats and p values for group, time and group by time
 - requires your original data frame, a list of measures, list of covariates, list of two interaction terms (eg. Group and Timept) and name of subject id.

+## get_anova_perm
+- run permutation testing for p values
+- also run anova pairwise comparisons
+- make sure effect_size and returnAdj functions are also sourced.

 ## run_contrast
 - returns pairwise contrasts using general linear hypothesis test
 - requires list of regions, matrix of group contrasts, data frame, group name, list of covariates